 Disciplinary hearing: the Code requires the avoidance of unreasonable delay while allowing the employee reasonable time to prepare her case.
 The employer must explain the complaint at the meeting and present the evidence while allowing the employee reasonable opportunity to answer questions and present his or her own case.

-Suspension: this must be on full pay unless the employment contract says otherwise.
+Suspension: this must be on full pay.
 If the misconduct is serious it may be fair to suspend but this should be for as short a period as possible and must be kept under review.

 Usual disciplinary stages

 No employee is generally dismissed for a first offence unless it amounts to gross misconduct.